 - Paramount+: Select bowl games are carried by CBS, which means that they will be available through Paramount+ Premium for $11.99/mo.
 If Notre Dame is playing a game featured on CBS, it will be on the local affiliate that is available with their Premium plan.
 See our Paramount+ review.

 - ESPN+: Features hundreds of live college and professional sporting events throughout the calendar year for $9.99/mo.
 This may be an ideal service to have if you follow Notre Dame basketball or other sports affiliated with the school that may be featured less prominently on major network television.
 See our ESPN+ review.

 - Channel Apps: ESPN, NBC, and most other major networks have their own apps that you can use to watch highlights, get scores, and consume other content featuring your favorite school.
 These apps can also be used to watch games, but you will need to use your streaming service creditials to access them via TV Everywhere.

 Watch Notre Dame on TVs and Other Devices

 All the streaming services we’ve discussed allow you to watch Fighting Irish on the most popular devices that are in use today.

 Except for Vidgo, Samsung smart TVs can be used to stream Notre Dame.
-FuboTV, Hulu, and Sling all support LG and Vizio smart TVs.
-You can use Hisense TVs with FuboTV.
+Fubo, Hulu, and Sling all support LG and Vizio smart TVs.
+You can use Hisense TVs with Fubo.
 And any smart TV built with Android TV can be used with all the streaming services except for DIRECTV STREAM.